-As CDC Denies Banning Words, HRC Projects Disputed Terms On Trump's D.C.
+CDC Denies Banning Words; Rights Group Projects Disputed Terms Onto Trump D.C.
 Hotel

 "As a result, many scientists find themselves in an uncomfortable position.
 They are caught between environmental advocates looking to recruit allies and right-wing activists who demonize researchers and denigrate their work."

-Meanwhile, The Post has also reported that some words are banned or discouraged at at another unnamed branch of the same department that runs the CDC.
+Meanwhile, the Post has also reported that some words are banned or discouraged at at another unnamed branch of the same department that runs the CDC.

-"A second HHS agency received similar guidance to avoid using 'entitlement,' 'diversity' and 'vulnerable,' according to an official who took part in a briefing earlier in the week," the Post reported on Saturday.
+"A second HHS agency received similar guidance to avoid using 'entitlement,' 'diversity' and 'vulnerable,' according to an official who took part in a briefing earlier in the week," the Post reported Saturday.
 "Participants at that agency were also told to use 'Obamacare' instead of ACA, or the Affordable Care Act, and to use 'exchanges' instead of 'marketplaces' to describe the venues where people can purchase health insurance."